turbot/steampipe-plugin-alicloud/docs/tables/alicloud_security_center_version.md

   alicloud_security_center_version;
 ```

-### Ensure that Security Center is Advanced or Enterprise Edition
+### Ensure that Security Center is Advanced or Enterprise edition

 ```sql
 select